Chimera uses apk-tools

 extra software unsuitable for main

-You do not need to manually change any config files to enable it.
+You do not need to manually change any config files to enable these.
 The simplest way to get it is the following:

 Afterwards simply refresh your indexes.